The Value of Fold Equity – Experiment

 This experiment shows that the value of a raise is directly tied to the value of fold equity.

-If the villain’s bluffs (as defined by hands that fold to a raise) are too weak, the value of fold equity decreases.
+If the Villain’s bluffs (as defined by hands that fold to a raise) are too weak, the value of fold equity decreases.
 The optimal response becomes call/fold without raising.
-The only hands with an incentive to raise are those that can polarize over the villain’s value range, and if you’re calling wide enough, even those value hands prefer to slow play.
+The only hands with an incentive to raise are those that can polarize over the Villain’s value range, and if you’re calling wide enough, even those value hands prefer to slow-play.

-Conversely, when their bluffs have too much equity against the top of your range (e.g. raising too many strong draws), the value of fold equity increases drastically.
+Conversely, when their bluffs have too much equity against the top of your range (e.g., raising too many strong draws), the value of fold equity increases drastically.
 This encourages raise/fold strategies, even if we sometimes jam into a stronger hand.

-Baseline: Hero’s range (GTO Wizard link):
+Baseline: Hero’s range

 OOP is nodelocked to check with: